jessebmiller/tyson/README.md

 I'm with Niel
 -------------

-Tyson uses function composition and content type declaration to create dynamic content websites.
+Tyson uses function composition and content type declaration to create universal content websites.
+Like Niel would.

 ## {{{ renderThisPage }}}
 Renders the page based on a composition of functions declared by the url path.